Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Experiments

-\paragraph{Metrics} Following Chatbot Arena~\cite{chiang2024chatbot}, we use the Bradley-Terry model~\cite{bradley1952rank} to aggregate pairwise comparison votes and compute a ranking based on user preferences for final reports.
-The final Bradley-Terry (BT) scores are computed relative to our baseline- \textsc{\oursys}, which is assigned a fixed score of 1000.
-In addition to the outcome-based BT score, we also introduce a process-based evaluation metric: the \textit{step upvote rate}.
-For each agent, we aggregate all upvotes and downvotes received by its intermediate steps and compute the \textit{step upvote rate} as $\text{upvotes} / (\text{upvotes} + \text{downvotes})$.
+We present two primary types of metrics computed from the platform's annotations.
+For the evaluation of overall report quality, we follow Chatbot Arena~\cite{chiang2024chatbot} to use the Bradley-Terry (BT) model~\cite{bradley1952rank} to compute BT scores from pairwise preference votes.
+These scores are computed relative to our baseline \textsc{\oursys}, which is assigned a fixed score of 1000.
+We then derive a report-preference ranking from these scores as assessment for overall report quality.
+We also introduce a fine-grained evaluation metric: the \textit{upvote rate}.
+For each agent, we aggregate all upvotes and downvotes received by its intermediate steps and text spans and compute the \textit{upvote rate} as $\text{upvotes} / (\text{upvotes} + \text{downvotes})$.
+It is important to note that these metrics are representative examples; \textsc{\ourplatform} collects rich raw data (including pairwise preferences, step-wise votes, and text-span votes) that researchers can export and utilize for their own custom analyses.